 FAU BaseballThe Florida Atlantic University Owls have finished with the most wins in Conference-USA over the past three years.
 The Owls have competed in 3 regionals over the past 5 years, which has allowed to Owls to be national contenders on a yearly basis.
 There have been 9 Major League Baseball players who were products of FAU, with many others being selected in the draft, as well as signing professional contracts over the years.

 Head Coach: Florida Atlantic University

-John McCormack completed his seventh season as head baseball coach at Florida Atlantic in 2015 after serving 11 years as associate head coach and seven years as an assistant coach.
+John McCormack completed his ninth season as head baseball coach at Florida Atlantic in 2017 after serving 11 years as associate head coach and seven years as an assistant coach.

 Assistant Coach/Hitting: Florida Atlantic University

 Prior to FAU, Mamula was an assistant coach at the University of Cincinnati.
-At UC he coached the offense, infielders, assisted with the recruiting and was the third-base coach.
-In his first year as the Bearcats hitting coach, the team batting average increased from .251 to .285, slugging % from .372 to .404, on-base % from .336 to .370 and runs per game from 4.94 to 5.56 despite it being the first-season with the BBCOR bats and having graduated 5 senior hitters from the previous year.
-Mamula’s recruiting efforts helped UC land its first-ever first-round draft pick with junior All-American outfielder Ian Happ being selected with the ninth overall pick by the Chicago Cubs in the 2015 MLB draft.
+At UC he coached the offense, infielders, assisted with the recruiting and was the third base coach.
+In his first year as the Bearcats’ hitting coach, the team batting average increased from .251 to .285, slugging percentage from .372 to .404, on-base percentage from .336 to .370, and runs per game from 4.94 to 5.56.
+All of that improvement came despite it being the first season with the BBCOR bats and having graduated five senior hitters from the previous year.
+Mamula’s recruiting efforts helped UC land its first ever first-round draft pick with junior All-American outfielder Ian Happ being selected with the ninth overall pick by the Chicago Cubs in the 2015 MLB Draft.